fmtr/fmtr.tools/README.md

 The included modules, plus any extra requirements, are as follows:

+- `tools.ai`: Manages bulk inference for LLMs using dynamic batching.
+Includes classes for managing prompt encoding, generating outputs, and handling tool calls, with support for both local and remote models.
+Uses Pytorch and Transformers for model operations, and provides functionality for encoding prompts, generating responses, and applying tool functions.
+  - Extras: `ai`
 - `tools.config`: Base config class with overridable field processors.
     - Extras: None
 - `tools.dataclass`: Utilities for extracting and filtering fields and metadata from dataclasses, with support for applying filters and retrieving enabled fields based on metadata attributes.